 As in any investment there is a risk of total loss.
 By U.S. regulations, all funds must be put at risk.
 Risk factors differ among projects, but general risks include economic conditions, owning of real estate investments, law changes, and other risks related to a private investment offering.
 For a full list of risks related to particular investment, please refer to the offering material.

 Yes.
-After exhausting legal remedies, if for any reason beyond your control, you do not receive your conditional U.S. green card (I-526 approval), our contract with you requires that we refund your investment funds.
+After exhausting legal remedies, if for any reason beyond your control, you do not receive your conditional U.S. green card (I-526 approval), our contract with you requires that we refund your investment funds per the terms of the offering document.

 Our primary business is real estate development.
 Much of our capital comes from investors who do not seek an immigration benefit.
 Non-EB-5 investors invest on financial considerations only, without preconditions.
 Therefore, our policy requires that our EB-5 investors commit their investment just as regular investors.